| | |

 Sanding Wood Floors

 I had scheduled this project in advance with my friend because she works a lot of hours and needed to clear her schedule.
-Unfortunately, when the day rolled around I was more than a little under the weather.
+Unfortunately, when the day rolled around, I was more than a little under the weather.
 But I persevered and got myself over there.

-We went to the Home Depot and rented the floor sander.
-We rented a square buff sander as opposed to a drum sander.
-The drum sander is more powerful and difficult to use.
-The square buff sander is easier to use and though gentler, is was all we needed for these floors.
+The square buff sander is easier to use and, though gentler, was all we needed for these floors.
 If your floors are in extremely poor condition and need several layers removed, I would suggest the drum sander.

 The biggest problem with the floor sander was getting it into her house.
-It weighed well over 100lbs.
-We got it up her front steps by each holding one of the handles, counting to 3 and lifting at the same time.
+It weighed well over 100 lbs.
+We got it up her front steps by each holding one of the handles, counting to 3, and lifting at the same time.

 It really was sheer determination to get it inside.
 Once we did, we were laughing and high-fiving that we did it ourselves.

 The machine was easy to use once we got a feel for it.
 What shocked me was how little dust it generated.
 The bag on the sander did a great job of keeping it contained.
-We were planning to put a plastic drop cloth over the doorway but we didn’t even need to.
+We were planning to put a plastic drop cloth over the doorway, but we didn’t even need to.

 Staining Wood Floors With Pickling Stain